aarontran/snr-filaments/rsch-notes.md

 which is easier than in Fortran.

 A little more optimizing: mapping for emisx is not optimal.
 Turn into a 2-D ndarray operation.
 Now the timing looks like:
 * e- table in Fortran: 0.45 sec
 * emisx table, spint on 2-D array: 0.01 sec (!!!)
 * manual loop for intensity, interp emis w/single call: 0.15 seconds

-So, that basically negated any time cost of emisx table and dropped time to 1.7 seconds.
-Awesome!
-Now only to optimize the intensity.
+So, that negated time cost of emisx table and dropped time to 1.7 seconds.

-While I'm at it... try computing the integrals over a 2-D array here as well.
+Try computing intensity integrals over a 2-D array as well.
-We can cut another 20% off, so the only bottleneck left is the electron distribution...
+Cut another 20% off, so the only bottleneck left is the electron distribution.
 * e- table in Fortran: 0.45 sec
 * emisx table, spint on 2-D array: 0.008 sec
 * interp emis and integrate intensity w/single call: 0.04 seconds